YuriAtanasov/metallb/website/content/configuration/_index.md

 ---

 MetalLB remains idle until configured.
-This is accomplished by creating and deploying a configmap into the same namespace (metallb-system) as the deployment.
+This is accomplished by creating and deploying a config map into the same namespace (metallb-system) as the deployment.

-There is an example configmap in [`manifests/example-config.yaml`](https://raw.githubusercontent.com/metallb/metallb/main/manifests/example-config.yaml), annotated with explanatory comments.
+There is an example config map in [`manifests/example-config.yaml`](https://raw.githubusercontent.com/metallb/metallb/main/manifests/example-config.yaml), annotated with explanatory comments.

-If you've named the configmap `config.yaml`, you can deploy the manifest with `kubectl apply -f config.yaml`.
+If you've named the config map `config.yaml`, you can deploy the manifest with `kubectl apply -f config.yaml`.

 {{% notice note %}}
-If you installed MetalLB with Helm, you will need to change the namespace of the ConfigMap to match the namespace in which MetalLB was deployed, and change the ConfigMap's name from `config` to `metallb-config`.
+If you installed MetalLB with Helm, you will need to change the namespace of the config map to match the namespace in which MetalLB was deployed, and change the name of the config map from `config` to `metallb`.
 {{% /notice %}}

 The specific configuration depends on the protocol(s) you want to use